carefree0910/carefree-learn-doc/docs/user-guides/examples.md

 Seems that the non-expert in both domain (`fcnn`) outperforms the domain experts (`linear`, `prod`)!
 But again, this is far from satisfying because theoratically we can combine the domain experts to build an expert in `mix` dataset.

 Thanks to `carefree-learn`, we again can actually do so, but this time we'll need some more coding.
-Recall that we build an expert in `prod` dataset by defining a novel `extract`, because we needed to pre-process the input data.
+Recall that we build an expert in `prod` dataset by defining a novel `extractor`, because we needed to pre-process the input data.
 However in `mix`, what we actually need is to combine `linear` and `prod`, which means we need to define a novel `head` this time.

 :::tip
 If you are interested in how does `head` actually work in `carefree-learn`, please refer to [pipe](../design-principles#pipe) and [head](../design-principles#head) for more information.